Diamond Backtesting with Walk Forward Manager (BTWFMgr) EasyLanguage®

 if nBTWFMgrExport = 1 OR nBTWFMgrExport = 3 then begin

-WalkForwardVar = WalkForwardVar + "/*TimeOfDay";
+WalkForwardVar = WalkForwardVar + "/*TimeOfDay/WeekDay";

 // WalkForwardVar = WalkForwardVar + "/YourContextVariables";